Skobyn/vercel-fft/memory-bank/progress.md

    - Savings projections
    - "What if" scenarios

-## Known Issues
+## Recently Fixed Issues
-1. 🐛 Authentication redirect loops
+1. ✅ Authentication redirect loops - Fixed with simplified auth flow
-2. 🐛 Session persistence problems
+2. ✅ Session persistence problems - Fixed with localStorage backup
+3. ✅ Blank screen/no content showing - Fixed with demo mode
+4. ✅ Sign-in button not working - Fixed with improved error handling
+5. ✅ Type errors related to User interface - Fixed by adding uid property

+## Current Known Issues
-3. 🐛 Form validation inconsistencies
+1. 🐛 Form validation inconsistencies in some forms
-4. 🐛 Mobile responsiveness issues in some components
+2. 🐛 Mobile responsiveness issues in some components
+3. 🐛 No real transaction data available yet (using mock data)

 ## Testing Status
 - Unit tests: Not started